+ACP is an aphid-like insect that is a serious pest to all citrus plants because it can transmit the disease Huanglongbing ("HLB") when it feeds on the plants' leaves and trees.
 ACP is a federal action quarantine pest subject to interstate and international quarantine restrictions by the United States Department of Agriculture ("USDA"), including a prohibition on the movement of nursery stock out of quarantine areas and a requirement that all citrus fruit be cleaned of leaves and stems prior to movement out of the quarantine area.
-ACP and HLB exist domestically in California, Florida, Louisiana, Georgia, South Carolina and Texas and internationally in countries such as Mexico.
-Due to the discovery of ACP in our orchards, we have experienced costs related to the quarantine and treatment of ACP and incurred approximately \$0.5 million of costs in fiscal year 2021 related to pest control efforts targeted against ACP.
-To date, HLB has been detected in Los Angeles, Orange, Riverside, San Bernardino and San Diego Counties in California, however there has been no HLB detected in our orchards.
+Due to the discovery of ACP in our orchards, we have experienced costs related to the quarantine and treatment of ACP.
+To date, HLB has been detected in California, however there has been no HLB detected in our orchards.
 There can be no assurance that HLB will not be further detected in the future.